tiisanoja/ruuvi/README.md

 ## Database

 Data is stored to InfluxDB.
 Supported version by used client are 1.8 and 2.x.
 Application stores data to bucket, which is configured in config.yml.
 Default bucket is *weather*.
 Used presission in a databse to store measurements is a second.
-Application has been tested against InfluxDB 1.8 but now on only InfluxxDB 2.X will be verified.
+Application has been tested against InfluxDB 1.8 but now on only InfluxDB 2.X will be verified.
 InfluxDB 1.8 should work as long as used client supports 1.8.

 ## Grafana